matthijsberg/unipi-mqtt/README.md

    }
 ```

+#### Handle Local Switch (output or relayoutput toggle)

-Example of handle local switch (on / off only, relay or digital output used to switch a device or powersource to a device).
+Example unipi_mqtt_config.json of handle local switch (on / off only, relay or digital output used to switch a device or powersource to a device).
+It will poll the unipi box and toggle the output to the other state.
+So on becomes off and visa versa.
+A MQTT message refecling this is send.
+HA need to have the some topic and payload to recognise a change in the HA GUI.

 ```{
       "circuit":"UART_4_4_04",